xpack/xpm-js/README.md

 ### The build folder path

+When using build configurations, each build should be performed in a separate build folder.

+This should be done using the reserved property `buildFolderRelativePath`, which should define a folder relative to the project root, usually below a `build` folder.

-The only required property is `buildFolderRelativePath`, which can be defined either for each configuration, or for the entire project, using a parametrised definition based on the configuration name, like:
+This property can be manually defined for each configuration, or in a computed property defined for the entire project, using a parametrised definition based on the configuration name, like:

 ```json